Skip to content

 • ANALYTIC_GEOMETRY:

 contains the description of a geometry given in analytic form (as in the channel flow example), in terms of box size, number of boundary planes and the corresponding boundary conditions.
-Alternatively, the section STL_GEOMETRY contains the number and names of the STL files which define the computational domain, each accompanied by its boundary condition;
+Alternatively, the section STL_GEOMETRY contains the number and names of the STL files which define the computational domain, each accompanied by the type of boundary condition;

 • SOLVER: